 Credit risk.
-As of this date, the City was not exposed to credit risk because the swaps had a negative fair value.
-However, should interest rates change and the fair value of the swaps become positive, the City would be exposed to credit risk on the swaps in the amount of its fair value.
-If a counterparty's credit rating falls below rating thresholds established by the agreements, collateral must be posted in varying amounts depending on the credit rating and swap fair value.
+(GASB 53, para.
+73(a)): As of June 30, 2023, the City was not exposed to credit risk because the Swaps had a negative fair market value.
+However, should interest rates change and the fair market value of the Swaps become positive, then the City will be exposed to credit risk in the amount of the fair market value of the Swaps.
+In accordance with the City's swap policy and as established by the Swaps, if a counterparty's credit rating falls below AA, collateral must be posted in varying amounts, depending on the credit rating and the fair market value of the Swaps.
 No collateral has been required to date.